 - In medium size dutch oven, melt 4 Tablespoons of the butter over medium high heat.
 Add onions, peppers and celery.
 Saute until onions are translucent, about 5 minutes.

 - Whisk in flour and continue to cook and whisk for 3-5 minutes to cook the roux.
 The roux will be very light in color.
-Add 1 Tablespoon creole seasoning.
+Add 1 Tablespoon creole seasoning and mix into the roux.

 - Add shrimp to the pot and stir to coat.
 Cook for 10 minutes or until the shrimp is pink and cooked through.
 Stir in remaining 3 Tablespoons of butter.
 Serve over rice or quinoa.